 - Diced Chicken will start to go bad as soon as the heat goes too low.

-- Did You know that Listerosis bacteria takes up to two months before symptoms can take place.
-So after eating bad melon, you may fail to know why you are sick.
+- Did You know that Listeriosis bacteria take up to two months before symptoms can take place?
+So after eating rotten melon, you may fail to understand why you are sick.
 So this is what we were talking about above.

 It is hard to pin down liability with a long delay.
-This is why it is so important to be vigilant.
+And this is why it is so important to be vigilant.
 It helps to be abreast of the news.
 So look out for recalls if trying to figure out what made you sick.